-- A proposed conference chair or co-chairs and planning committee; including brief biographies for each individual
+- A proposed conference chair or co-chairs and key members of the planning committee; including brief biographies for each individual

 - A location that is convenient for attendees arriving internationally

-- Venues capable of seating 1000 people theatre-style; three smaller rooms capable of seating 250-300 people each; and 8-10 rooms suitable for small sessions and workshops
+- Conference venues capable of seating 1000 people theatre-style; three smaller rooms capable of seating 250-300 people each; 8-10 rooms suitable for small sessions and workshops; areas for sponsor booths

 - A plan for providing Internet access (wi-fi) for attendees at all conference venues and events

 - A draft budget with an indication of conference rate for registration, sponsorship targets and other sources of revenue within a provided template

 - A summary of the process by which the submission was created

 Additionally, the proposal will outline support of the other events included in Interaction Week

 - A partnership with a design school to support the Interaction Design Education Summit.